 Please reach me at ____ (cell number) or reply to this email.
 I look forward to hearing from you and working with you.
 Thanks for giving me this opportunity.

-Sign the email as the professional educator that you are, and you may want to include your pronouns as well.
+Sign the email as the professional educator; you may want to include your pronouns.
 For example, Sam Fecich s/her

 Brainstorm ideas you can put in your perfect intro email